tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 To determine the appropriate regions, $$ R_{1},\ R_{2},\ ...,\ R_{J} , $$ it is
 preferable to divide the predictor space into high-dimensional rectangles, or boxes, for simplicity and ease of interpretation.
-Ideally the goal would be to find regions that minimize the residual sum of squares given by
+Ideally the goal would be to find regions that minimize the [residual sum of squares][glossary-residual-sum-of-squares] given by

 $$ \normalsize \sum_{j=1}^{J}\sum_{i \in R_{j}}(y_{i} - \hat{y}_{R_{j}})^{2} $$

 where $$ \hat{y}_{R_{j}} $$ is the mean response for the training observations in the jth box.
 That said, it is computationally infeasible to consider every possible partition of the feature space into $$ J $$ boxes.
-For this reason, a top-down, greedy approach known as recursive binary splitting is used.
+For this reason, a top-down, greedy approach known as [recursive binary splitting][glossary-recursive-binary-splitting] is used.

 Recursive binary splitting is considered top-down because it begins at the top of the tree where all observations belong to a single region, and successively